Retail Price Definition: What It Is & How to Calculate It [2026] 2026

 Yes, and you absolutely should.
 While it can be tempting to copy a competitor’s pricing or use a standard formula like “cost-plus,” your business is unique.
 A custom pricing formula should account for your specific costs, including raw materials, overheads, staff salaries, marketing expenses, and the profit margin you need to sustain and grow your business.
 This is the key to building a financially sound operation.

 Ready to stop juggling multiple sales channels and start pricing with confidence?
-OneCart centralises your inventory, orders, and listings from Shopee, Lazada, TikTok Shop, and more into a single powerful dashboard.
+OneCart centralises your inventory, orders, and listings from Shopee, Lazada, TikTok Shop, Amazon, eBay, Etsy, and more into a single powerful dashboard — including channel-specific pricing for every marketplace.
 Streamline your ecommerce operations today.

 Want More Sales With E-Commerce?